-First home (or previous home owner) purchase: You can apply to make a first home withdrawal if you meet all of the following requirements:
+First home (or previous home owner) purchase: You can apply to make a first home withdrawal if you meet all of the following requirements (or as amended by the KiwiSaver Act 2006):

-- · You have been a KiwiSaver member for three years or more; - · You have never made a withdrawal from a KiwiSaver scheme for purchasing a home before; - You have a minimum account balance of \$1000; - The property is intended to be your main home (or you are buying land with the intent to build on it or relocate a home on it) and live in it for at least 6 months; and - You have never held an estate in land (or if you have owned a house or land before but Kainga Ora Homes and Communities determines that you are in a similar financial position to a first home buyer).
+- You have been a KiwiSaver member for three years or more; - You have never made a withdrawal from a KiwiSaver scheme for purchasing a home before; - You have a minimum account balance of \$1000; - The property is intended to be your main home (or you are buying land with the intent to build on it or relocate a home on it) and live in it for at least 6 months; and - You have never held an estate in land (or if you have owned a house or land before but Kainga Ora -Homes and Communities determines that you are in a similar financial position to a first home buyer).

-You may also be entitled to a First Home Grant through Kainga Ora - Homes and Communities.
-Further details regarding withdrawal eligibility and grants can be found at www.kaingaora.govt.nz/home-ownership funds to meet your settlement obligations.
-You cannot make another withdrawal again at settlement;
+Further details regarding second chance home withdrawal eligibility can be found at www.kaingaora.govt.nz/home-ownership.